 G.1 Measurement Point

 Figure G.1-1 shows the measurement point for the difference of relative phase and power errors.
 To separate signals from the two transmitters, it is necessary for the test equipment to perform joint demodulation by inverting the 2x2 composite channel (‘HGW’) resulting from DUT precoding ‘W’ and antenna virtualization ‘G’ and OTA channel between DUT and test equipment ‘H’.
+Post processing refers to the calculation of the phase/power errors, the averaging of phase and power errors per RB per slot per channel port and the calculation of difference between relative phases.